lsst-tstn/tstn-017/index.rst

     - Note that all CSCs having multiple algorithms [2]_, each with different required configuration parameters, must have an initial set of defaults in this file.

 #.
 Also in the configuration repository for the given CSC, when applicable, there will be a file corresponding to each site where the CSC is used (e.g. ``_summit.yaml, _ncsa.yaml, _base.yaml``).
-    These files contain site specific configuration parameters such as IP addresses and ports.
+    These files contain site-specific configuration parameters such as IP addresses and ports.
-    However, if no site-dependent parameters exist for the CSC, then the use of this file is not required.
+    However, if no site-specific parameters exist for the CSC, then the use of this file is not required.
-    Items in the ``_<site>.yaml`` file will override values that may have been declared in the ``_init.yaml`` file SalObj determines what site file should be loaded automatically by parsing the ``LSST_DDS_PARTITION_PREFIX`` environment variable
+    Items in the ``_<site>.yaml`` file will override values that may have been declared in the ``_init.yaml`` file SalObj determines which site-specific file should be loaded automatically by parsing the ``LSST_DDS_PARTITION_PREFIX`` environment variable

     - See this :download:`example _summit.yaml <_static/_summit.yaml>` for the ATSpectrograph CSC.
     - This file is the second configuration file to get loaded by the CSC and will override any previously declared values.